Tel Aviv University breakthrough has applications in cancer detection, security and even gaming.

 Existing infrared detection technologies are expensive and mostly unable to render those “colors.”
 In medical imaging, experiments have been performed in which infrared images are converted into visible light to identify the cancer cells by the molecules.
 To date, this conversion required very sophisticated and expensive cameras, which were not necessarily accessible for general use.

-But in their study, TAU researchers were able to develop cheap and efficient technology that could mount on a standard camera and allows, for the first time, the conversion of photons of light from the entire mid-infrared region to the visible region, at frequencies that the human eye and the standard camera can pick up.
+But in their study, TAU researchers were able to develop cheap and efficient technology that could be mounted on a standard camera and allows, for the first time, the conversion of photons of light from the entire mid-infrared region to the visible region, at frequencies that the human eye and the standard camera can pick up.

 “We humans can see between red and blue.
-If we could see in the infrared realm, we would see that elements like hydrogen, carbon and sodium have a unique color,” explains Prof. Suchowski.
+If we could see in the infrared realm, we would see that elements like hydrogen, carbon, and sodium have a unique color,” explains Prof. Suchowski.
 “So an environmental monitoring satellite could ‘see’ a pollutant being emitted from a plant, or a spy satellite would see where explosives or uranium are being hidden.
 In addition, since every object emits heat in the infrared, all this information could be seen even at night.”

 After registering a patent for their invention, the researchers are developing the technology through a grant from the Innovation Authority’s KAMIN project, and they have already met with a number of both Israel-based and international companies.